scrabbletank/farhome-rules/rulesdoc.md

 Attempt to turn a creature into a harmless frog.
 Make a spellcasting roll against the targets Stamina, adding 1 terrible dice to your roll for every size larger than medium.
 On success the creature turns into a harmless frog for the duration.
 Items they are wearing are transformed with them, but anything they were holding drops to the ground.

 The creature spends its turns hopping around, moving a single tile in a random direction.
 The Frog has 1 wound and 1 Defense die.
-If reduced to 0 wounds the spell ends and the creature reverts to their old form keeping the damage dealt.
+If reduced to 0 wounds the spell ends and the creature reverts to their old form taking the remaining damage dealt.

 You may target an additional creature for every level above 3rd.
 If you try to cast this on multiple creatures larger than medium, sum the terrible dice across all creatures.